<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=692218763271556&amp;ev=PageView&amp;noscript=1">

 Quarterly Commerce Marketing Benchmarks for Personal Care Brands

-Personal Care brands operate in a routine-driven, replenishment-focused category where shoppers move between research, discovery, and purchase across digital touchpoints.
+Personal Care brands operate in a category characterized by frequent purchases and ongoing shopper engagement across digital touchpoints.
 Understanding when, where, and how shoppers express purchase intent is critical to capturing demand, optimizing media spend, and driving repeat purchases.

-MikMak’s quarterly Personal Care commerce marketing benchmarks provide a data-backed view of brand media trends, retailers displayed, and shopper intent across key global markets, helping brands contextualize performance and refine commerce-enabled activations across owned and paid channels.
+MikMak’s quarterly Personal Care commerce marketing benchmarks provide a data-backed view of brand media trends, shopper intent, and retailer engagement across global markets, helping brands contextualize performance and refine commerce-enabled activations across owned and paid channels.

-This Q1 benchmark analysis is based on MikMak Shopping Index* data from January 1 to March 31, 2026.
+This Q2 benchmark analysis is based on MikMak Shopping Index* data from April 1 to June 30, 2026.

 The following proprietary MikMak Commerce KPIs were used: